Jan Frans van Geel: Life

 Van Geel was born in Mechelen on 18 September 1756 and baptized in the Onze-Lieve-Vrouw-over-de-Dijlekerk (Church of Our Lady-across-the-Dyle).
-His parents Joannes Daniël and Anna Maria Wabbens were merchants.
+His parents Joannes Daniël van Geel and Anna Maria Wabbens were merchants.
 They allowed him to study art in his home town under Willem Jacob Herreyns.
 Herreyns was a painter originally from Antwerp who created art in the style of the great Flemish tradition of Baroque painting and had been one of the founders of the academy in Mechelen.
 As he developed an interest in sculpture, van Geel also started to study under the sculptor Pieter Valckx, a pupil of Theodoor Verhaegen and one of the last Flemish sculptors working in a late Baroque style.
-He worked in the workshop of Valckx during the day and attended drawing classes at the Academy in the evening.
-He received various distinction from the Academy for his works.
-In 1784, he was offered the position of adjunct teacher at the Academy.
+He worked in the workshop of Valckx during the day and attended drawing classes at the academy in the evening.
+He received various distinction from the academy for his works.
+In 1784, he was offered the position of adjunct teacher at the academy.
 He also obtained commissions for church furniture such as pulpits and statues of saints.

 In 1786 he married Joanna Clara Suetens, the aunt of the Mechelen painter Lodewijk Suetens.
 Their eldest son Jan Lodewijk followed in his father's footsteps and became a celebrated sculptor and court sculptor to King William I of the Netherlands.
 A second son became a draughtsman and shop owner.
 A third son Petrus Cornelius became a priest and published botanist who was also an amateur draughtsman and painter.
 A daughter Maria Catharina married the sculptor and joiner Jan Baptist Judo of Brussels.

 After the French Revolution and occupation of the Austrian Netherlands by the French who closed down all churches, he started to create garden statues inspired by his study of Classical sculpture.
 When Herreyns left Mechelen to become director of the Academy of Antwerp in 1797, van Geel succeeded him as a director of the Academy of Mechelen.
-In 1807 he was appointed the chief teacher of the Academy.
+In 1807 he was appointed the chief teacher of the academy.
 He held that position until 1817, when he was appointed by royal decree as teacher of sculpture at the Academy of Antwerp.

 Antwerp, at the time a city in the United Kingdom of the Netherlands, was experiencing an economic revival offering van Geel various opportunities to obtain commissions.
 He was invited to create church furniture for various local churches, including Antwerp Cathedral, St. Andrew's Church and St. James' Church.
 In addition, he received private commissions for sculptures.
 He was further honored by an appointment as special sculptor to the Archbishop of Mechelen, Prince Cardinal de Méan.

 His many students include, among others, his son Jan Lodewijk, Louis Royer, Joseph Tuerlinckx, Willem Geefs, Willem Geefs, Pieter-Frans De Noter, Joseph Geefs, Jan Antonie van der Ven, Joseph De Bay, Karel Geerts, Jan-Baptist de Cuyper, Jan Frans van Hool, Pieter-Joseph de Cuyper, Frans Vervloet and Willem Stas.